yardstiq/quantum-benchmarks/jkq-ddsim/README.md

 - `benchmarks.sh` runs the benchmarks.
 It provides console output and saves a JSON file to `../data/jkq-ddsim.json`.

 The user does not need to call the scripts by themself, it is handled via the `../bin/benchmark` script.

+The QCBM executions takes very long, so this might be skipped by adjusting the filter as described in the script as comment.